Minimum reservesA monetary policy instrument in the euro area

 - to stabilize money market interest rates (by enabling banks to fulfill their reserve requirement on average over a longer period) and

 - to tighten or ease liquidity conditions (monetary aggregates) in the money market to enable the ECB to efficiently steer these monetary aggregates.

-The main function of the minimum reserve system is to stabilize money market interest rates.
-Credit institutions must fulfill their reserve requirement not on a daily basis but on average over a longer period of time, the so-called reserve maintenance period.
-This allows credit institutions to offset temporarily lower balances (arising e.g. from a sudden increase in the demand for banknotes) by higher balances generated on other days within the same maintenance period.
-Daily compliance with the minimum reserve requirement would force credit institutions to tap the money market to borrow or provide liquidity.
-This, in turn, would make money market rates increase or decrease.
-Given the stabilizing role of minimum reserves, the Eurosystem has to intervene less frequently in the money market to stabilize the money market interest rates close to the intended level.
+Of these two functions, the stabilization function plays the bigger role.
+Banks must fulfill their reserve requirement not on a daily basis but on average over a longer period of time, the so-called reserve maintenance period.
+This allows them to offset temporarily lower balances (arising, e.g., from a sudden increase in the demand for banknotes) by higher balances achieved on other days within the same maintenance period.

 If the ECB reduces the reserve ratio, the amounts euro area banks are required to hold with their national central banks decline, which means that more money (liquidity) is available to markets and banks.
 As a consequence, banks are able to invest more or grant more credit while demand for additional funding drops because the market is saturated; under these conditions, interest rates will fall.
 If, by contrast, the ECB raises the reserve ratio, banks must hold more minimum reserves with the central bank.
 Liquidity is withdrawn from the banks, which limits their scope for lending and investment.
 As a consequence, money in the market – liquidity – becomes scarcer and interest rates will rise as demand goes up.